 In Spider Robinson's Lady Slings The Booze a throwaway comment is made in connection with a terrorist plot to the effect that they "aren't going to blow up the WTC because that only impresses the people that live within sight of the WTC".

-You'd think Robinson of all people would have realized that with modern communications technology, the entire world lives "within sight of the WTC".
+You'd think Robinson of all people would have realized that with advances in communications technology in the decade and a half after when the novel was set (1985), the entire world would live "within sight of the WTC".

 Margaret Atwood's Oryx and Crake has a passage describing several kinds of futuristic snuff sites.
 One of them is an assisted-suicide site, founded for entertainment.
 It's sickening as it is, but then the main character Jimmy goes and compares the site to Alex the parrot saying "I'm going away now."
 A few years after the book was published, Alex died.